dvfrancis/hi-lo-card-game/README.md

     </details>

-    - A custom 404 error page appears whenever a user attempts to navigate to a non-existent page.
+    - If a player navigates to an invalid page, the custom error page is displayed.
+    - It provides a humourous, yet informative, pause for the user.
+    - It also links to the FAQ page.
-    - After 30 seconds, the page will redirect automatically to the home page.
+    - After 15 seconds, it redirects to the home page.
+    - The browser tab displays the custom favicon and a title - "HI | LO - It's a Busted Flush!".

 #### Future Features

 - Add the ability to play the classic version of higher-or-lower.
 - Add the ability to play the switch version of higher-or-lower.
+- Add the ability to play the premium version of higher-or-lower.
+- Add ability for a player to create an account.
+- Add ability to track and display multiple players' high scores.
 - Expand site to include different card games.
-- Add ability for users to create an account.
-- Allow users to be place real wagers in a currency of their choice.
+- Allow players to place real wagers in a currency of their choice.

 ### Structure